We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vitamin D is an essential vitamin for our bodies.
 It not only helps to maintain calcium levels for good bone health; it also plays significant roles in immune system functioning, neuronal communication, and muscle functioning.

-The National Institutes of Health (NIH) say that adults should aim to get around 600 International Units of vitamin D every day.
+The National Institutes of Health (NIH) say that adults should aim to get around

 The body’s main source of vitamin D is sunlight, which is why it is often referred to as the “sunshine vitamin.”
 We can also get vitamin D from certain foods, including salmon, tuna, and cheese, as well as from dietary supplements, which are available to purchase online.

 However, Yamaji and colleagues point out that most research on vitamin D and cancer risk to date has focused on white populations.

 “Given that vitamin D concentrations and metabolism vary substantially by race/ethnicity,” note the researchers, “whether similar associations would also be observed in non-Caucasian populations remains to be clarified.”

 With this in mind, the researchers sought to determine how vitamin D levels influence the risk of cancer in Japanese adults.

 The researchers analyzed the data of 33,736 Japanese people who were a part of the Japan Public Health Center-based Prospective Study.
 They were between the ages of 40 and 69, and they were followed-up for an average of 16 years.